Deploying the Full Stack#

 - You may wish to update the scaling capacities for Aurora Serverless.

-env var interpolation. copilot svc init --name hatchet-api
+FS_IDandFSAP_IDenv var interpolation. copilot svc init --name hatchet-apicopilot svc deploy --name hatchet-api --env prod- Create a

 copilot svc deploy --name hatchet-worker --env prod